catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

   $ openstack stack delete mystack

-Heat will return a confirmation message informing the stack is being deleted.
+Heat will return a confirmation message saying the stack is being deleted.

 .. code-block:: text